mich2000/smartapp/documentatie/README.md

 * Using icons for storages and food in their dialogs and lists to be more readable.
 * Write ansible playbooks to maintain the vps where the app is running to automate and win time on configuration.
 * Use nginx as reverse proxy to all the api, this will make it seem that all requests come from 1 server this is a nice-to-have security feature.
 Ensures with this method that all request through the proxy are compressed and encrypted.
+* Make the app more scalable by modifying the docker-compose file to replicate instances of services.